 “It has revolutionised how we run our business.
 The transformation has been amazing!
 It's given us new confidence in what we can achieve."

-And Gary Winder, Managing Director of REC, said:
+And the Managing Director of a UK environmental consultancy said:

 “Synergist changes everything.”